filswan/multi-chain-storage/README.md

 * [Filecoin Storage](https://lotus.filecoin.io/docs/set-up/install/)

 ### Token Swap
-1. Users pay USDC or other tokens, which are called user tokens, when uploading a file.
+1. Users pay USDC or other tokens, which are called user tokens, when pay for a uploaded file.
 2. MCS uses FIL, which is called wrapped token, to pay when store data to filecoin network.
 3. User tokens should be changed to wrapped tokens by this module and this step is called token exchange(swap).
 4. Token exchange(swap) is done through Sushi Swap which is a DEX.